 Abenomics aimed to overhaul various sectors of the economy and boost the country’s competitiveness in local and international markets.
 One of the major problems faced by the Japanese economy was a shortage of labor.
 Birthrates in Japan were down by 6%, and the country was estimated to lose over a third of its population over the period 2010-2060.

-To help overcome the labor shortage, PM Abe introduced ‘Abenomics 2.0’ that was intended to increase Japan’s birthrate and improve pensions and social security for senior citizens.
-As part of the reform, more than two trillion yen was spent on childcare and education with free pre-schooling for children from low-income households.
+To help overcome the labor shortage, PM Abe introduced “Abenomics 2.0”, which was intended to increase Japan’s birthrate and improve pensions and social security for senior citizens.
+As part of the reform, more than two trillion yen was spent on childcare and education, with free pre-schooling for children from low-income households.

 In addition, the Japanese government also worked to bolster the number of women in the workforce with the “womenomics plan.”
-The goal was to increase overall female employment with more women in management positions.
-The policies helped decrease the unemployment rate to below 3% for the first time in almost two decades.
+The goal was to increase overall female employment, with more women in management positions.
+Theses policies helped decrease the unemployment rate to below 3% for the first time in almost two decades.

 The Future of Abenomics

 Since the inception of Abenomics in 2012, the goals the policy reforms set out to achieve still remain a far reach.
 Critics argue that the economic reforms have done little to boost inflation, with the national debt still at a high of one quadrillion yen.
 Japan’s current inflation rate is 1%, which is still lower than the target rate of 2%.
 However, in 2017, the country saw a rise of 0.5% in GDP for the first time in 30 years.

 In short, the verdict on Abenomics, as of 2019, is not yet in.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: